kennywall/import-test/_posts/2012-01-03-service-offered-by-local-social-mobile-api-providers.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/hyp3rl0cal/local-search-map-pin.png
 ---
-{% include JB/setup %}<p>To kick-off my role as API Evangelist at CityGrid, I took a quick walk through the world of location and places API.
+{% include JB/setup %}To kick-off my role as API Evangelist at CityGrid, I took a quick walk through the world of location and places API.
 The CityGrid API centers around places API which provides rich local business data via a RESTful API.
 So getting familiar with other location and places API is critical to my role.
 While going through each of these APIs in the space I flushed out what I'd consider the high levels areas that these APIs offer.
 This list is a work in progress, with a goal in helping see the industry, and potentially identify where players are leading the industry, and where there are gaps.
 Of course it all starts with places information.
 Rich content about businesses and other geographic points of interest.
 CityGrid, Google, Yahoo, Bing and other players like Foursquare, SimpleGeo, InfoChimps and Factual all bring places data to the table.